Soblev515/Python-Firebase-Admin/README.md

 =====================
 Python-Firebase-Admin
 ----------------------------------
-This repositories is help you job this Farebase server using Python.
+This repository contains basic templates that will help you work with the Farebase server using Python.
+The functionality will be added over time.
 More information in the official documentation:<https://firebase.google.com/docs/admin/setup>

 Add the SDK